coinbase-samples/prime-fix-go/README.md

 FIX> list
 ```

-This command lists out all cached orders from `orders.json`.
+This command lists out all stored orders from `orders.json`.